mendersoftware/mender-docs/09.Downloads/docs.md

 sudo bash get-mender.sh
 ```

-By default, the script installs the [remote terminal
+By default, the script installs the [remote terminal](#remote-terminal-add-on) and
-extension](#remote-terminal-add-on) plugin in addition to the client.
-If you do
+[configure](#mender-configure-add-on) add-ons in addition to the client.
+If you do not want this
-not want this feature you can provide additional arguments to the script
+feature you can provide additional arguments to the script specifying which packages you want to
-specifying which packages you want to install.
-For example, the following will
-only install the Mender client:
+install.
+For example, the following will only install the Mender client:

 <!--AUTOMATION: ignore -->
 ```bash